-Maryland judge to hear ’emoluments’ case against Trump
+Justice Dep’t defends Trump’s business with foreign gov’ts

 GREENBELT, Md.
-(AP) — A Maryland federal judge will hear arguments in a case accusing President Donald Trump of violating the Constitution by accepting payments from foreign and state governments.
+(AP) — President Donald Trump’s hotel company did not break the law by doing business with other countries, a Justice Department lawyer told a federal judge Monday.

-Monday’s arguments before U.S. District Judge Peter Messitte will delve into the substance of the “emoluments clause” and what it means.
-The clause bans accepting benefits from foreign or state governments without congressional approval.
+The state of Maryland and the District Columbia have accused Trump of capitalizing on the presidency and causing harm to local businesses that compete with his Washington hotel.

-The plaintiffs, Maryland and the District of Columbia, have argued that Trump is capitalizing on the presidency and causing harm to businesses trying to compete with his Washington, D.C., hotel.
+Monday’s arguments before U.S. District Judge Peter Messitte delve into the substance of the Constitution’s “emoluments clause” and what it means.
+The clause bans federal officials from accepting benefits from foreign or state governments without congressional approval.

-Justice Department lawyers have argued that such business activity, including hotel room stays, isn’t an emolument.
+Last March, Messitte ruled that the plaintiffs can proceed with their lawsuit against Trump’s Washington hotel.
+But he rejected their effort to target Trump Organization properties outside of the immediate area.

 Most Read Business Stories